Reminder after hip replacement. Life with a new hip joint. Going down the stairs, everything in reverse order

 Three periods of rehabilitation

-Early rehabilitation period after arthroplasty
+Early rehabilitation period after endoprosthetics

-Six rules of the early period
+Six Rules of the Early Period

 do not make sharp turns or rotations in the hip joint - this is contraindicated;